-So long as Cede & Co. is the registered owner of the Series 2024C Bonds, as nominee of DTC, references in this Official Statement to the Owners of the Series 2024C Bonds shall mean Cede & Co. and shall not mean the Beneficial Owners, and Cede & Co. will be treated as the only holder of Series 2024C Bonds for all purposes under the Trust Agreement.
+So long as Cede & Co. is the registered owner of the Bonds, as nominee of DTC, references in this Official Statement to the owners of the Bonds shall mean Cede & Co. and shall not mean the Beneficial Owners, and Cede & Co. will be treated as the only owner of Bonds for all purposes.

-The County may enter into amendments to the agreement with DTC or successor agreements with a successor securities depository relating to the book-entry system to be maintained with respect to the Series 2024C Bonds without the consent of Beneficial Owners or Bondholders.
+The County may enter into amendments to the agreement with DTC or successor agreements with a successor securities depository, relating to the book-entry system to be maintained with respect to the Bonds without the consent of Beneficial Owners.